manigandham/serilog-sinks-googlecloudlogging/README.md

 ## Sink Options

-- `ProjectId`
-  Required: Yes
-  Google Cloud project ID where logs will be sent.

 Name | Default | Description
 ---- | ------- | -----------
 `ProjectId` (required)| | Google Cloud project ID where logs will be sent.